Target (British TV series): Cancellation

 A third series was mooted, with Robert Banks Stewart taking over as producer.
 He spent two weeks in the producer's role, during which he planned to change the supporting cast, reduce the violence and steer the show further away from The Sweeney.
 Banks Stewart wanted James Bolam as the new lead but Bolam preferred to do one final series of When the Boat Comes In first.

 Different reasons have been given for the cancellation of Target.
 According to Philip Hinchcliffe's account on the DVD commentary for Doctor Who serial The Seeds of Doom, the series was ultimately cancelled because Alasdair Milne didn't like it.
 Banks Stewart said he was asked by Graeme MacDonald, the BBC's Head of Series and Serials, whether he would prefer to scrap Target altogether and produce a new series.
 He then devised the private eye drama Shoestring.
 However, Patrick Mower offered a view which was slightly different: he wanted to terminate his commitment anyway.
-With reference to the rather unfortunate fate of The Professionals lead actor Lewis Collins, he emphasized in the late 1990s that he did not like to be identified with one particular role and, for this reason, he had made it his policy never to appear in a series for more than two years.
+With reference to the rather unfortunate fate of The Professionals lead actor Lewis Collins who found himself almost permanently typecast as a hard man, action hero, Mower emphasized in the late 1990s that he did not like to be identified with one particular role and, for this reason, he had made it his policy never to appear in a series for more than two years.

-Some of the episodes were written by David Wickes, who also wrote scripts for The Professionals and his production company, David Wickes Productions, produced The New Professionals in 1999.
+Some of the episodes were written by David Wickes, who also wrote scripts for The Professionals (starring Lewis Collins) and his production company, David Wickes Productions, produced The New Professionals in 1999.